Twizanex/HSA1/README.md

 The mobile application uses Ionic Framework for quick prototyping, ease of use, and great compatibility with our server.
 The Arduino code was uploaded using [PlatformIO](http://platformio.org/), allowing us to utilize external libraries easily, including the low-level [Atlasbuggy](https://github.com/AtlasBuggy/AtlasbuggyLowLevel/tree/master/Arduino/libraries/Atlasbuggy) library.
 This Arduino library allows us to easily connect with the Raspberry Pi 3, which utilizes the main [Atlasbuggy](https://github.com/Atlasbuggy/atlasbuggy) library.

-The server is based off waveform80's wonderful [pistreaming](https://github.com/waveform80/pistreaming) library.
+The server is based off waveform80's wonderful [pistreaming](https://github.com/waveform80/pistreaming) repository.

 ## Installation